What is Whey Protein? – Everything You Need to Know

 Melanie Seyfarth

-What used to be thrown away as waste is now bought by active people for a lot of money.
-And I’m sure you’ve heard of it before!
+What used to be thrown away as a waste product is now bought by athletes for a lot of money.
+And I’m sure you’ve heard of it too!
 We’re talking about whey protein.

-What almost sounds like a brand is actually just a certain type of protein.
+What almost sounds like a brand is actually just a specific type of protein.
 But what exactly is whey protein?
-Is whey protein really beneficial, and what are possible drawbacks?
-Let’s find out together over the next few minutes!
+Is whey protein really useful and what are the possible downsides?
+Let’s find out together in the next few minutes!

 Your knowledge to go: What is whey protein?

-• Whey protein is obtained as a by-product during cheese production and then processed into protein powder.
+• Whey protein (German: Molkenprotein) is obtained as a by-product of cheese production and then processed into protein powder.

-• There are different types of whey protein powders – the most well-known are whey concentrate and whey isolate.
+• There are different types of whey protein powder – the best known are whey concentrate and isolate.

-• Advantages include the high biological value of whey protein, its complete amino acid profile, and the rapid availability of amino acids.
+• Advantages include the high biological value of whey protein, the complete amino acid profile, and more.

-• Disadvantages: Not everyone tolerates whey or is a fan of it for other reasons.
-Alternatives include other animal-based and plant-based protein types.
+• Disadvantages: Not everyone tolerates whey or is a fan of it.
+As an alternative, there are other animal-based and plant-based proteins.

 Whey protein – explained

 So, what is whey protein?
-Whey protein (in German, much less cool-sounding: Molkenprotein) is one of the main forms of protein found in milk.
-The other major, well-known group is casein.
-Whey protein is therefore naturally present in cow’s milk and dairy products.
+Whey protein (in German much less cool: Molkenprotein) is one of the main forms of protein found in milk.
+The other major group is casein.
+So whey protein is naturally present in cow’s milk and dairy products.

-And what, then, is whey protein powder?
+And what is whey protein powder?
 Easy!
-Whey protein is also sold as protein powder and is one of the most popular protein powders!
-However, not everyone is enthusiastic: there are an increasing number of critical voices, and many active people are looking into alternatives.
-We’ll cover that later so you can form your own opinion!
+Whey protein is also sold as protein powder and is one of the best-known protein powders!
+But not everyone is thrilled: there are more and more critical voices and many athletes are looking for alternatives.
+We’ll get into that later so you can form your own opinion!

 Where does whey protein powder come from?

-Now, brace yourself: What sounds super fancy today used to be a waste product.
-Whey is obtained from a by-product of cheese production: whey.
-Whey is a watery liquid that forms when milk curdles – when the future cheese separates from the milk.
-It consists mostly of milk sugar, i.e., lactose, but also contains other nutrients such as whey protein and fats.
+Time for a surprise: what sounds fancy used to be a waste product.
+Whey is obtained from a by-product of cheese production: the whey liquid.
+Whey is a watery liquid that forms when milk curdles – when the future cheese separates from the liquid.
+It consists mainly of milk sugar (lactose), but also contains whey protein and fats.

-Some time ago, whey was considered a useless by-product and was either discarded or fed to animals.
+Not too long ago, whey was considered useless and was either thrown away or fed to animals.

-Then technology and gyms entered our lives, and everything changed.
-Okay, maybe not quite that dramatically.
+Then came technology and gyms into our lives, and everything changed.
+Okay, maybe not that dramatic.

-The food industry, however, saw potential in this liquid – specifically in the proteins it contains – and began to use them.
-With today’s technology, this whey protein can be easily extracted and ends up as protein powder in your shake.
+But the food industry saw potential in this liquid and the proteins it contains, and started using them.
+With today’s technology, whey protein can be easily extracted and ends up in your shake as protein powder.

-Once you know what whey protein really is and how it’s made, you’ll see the product – and its often high price – in a whole new light, right?
+Once you know what whey protein really is and how it’s made, you definitely see the product (and its often high price) differently, right?

 What does whey protein do?

 Now we know what whey protein is.
 But what does protein powder actually do?
 And what exactly is whey protein good for?
-In general, getting enough protein is important for muscle maintenance and muscle growth.
-However, it can often be challenging to consume enough protein in everyday life.
-That’s why many active people turn to protein powder to supplement their intake.
+Basically, adequate protein intake is important because it contributes to the growth and maintenance of muscle mass.
+However, it can often be difficult to get enough protein in everyday life.
+That’s why athletes often turn to protein powder for extra support.

-Let’s set aside the question “What is whey protein?” for a moment.
-Other protein-rich products like peanut butter or plant-based protein bars can also help you meet your protein needs – so you don’t necessarily need whey!
+Let’s set the question “What is whey protein?” aside for a moment.
+Other protein-rich products like peanut butter or plant-based protein bars can also help you meet your protein needs.
+So whey isn’t absolutely necessary!

 %-product_content-%